zwpdbh/rust_web/README.md

   - The query parameter will be presented as `HashMap<String, String>`.
     - Get the expected key and value.
     - Parse the value from `String` into `usize`.
+- Troubleshooting: `curl localhost:3030/questions?start=1&end=200` only show one pair of keys.
+  - It only shows `params: {"start": "1"}`, where is the rest of query string?

 ### Returning custom errors